Kevin Feige Dances Around How Old Cap Appeared On The Bench In ‘Avengers: Endgame’

 There were a lot of twists and turns in Avengers: Endgame, which left viewers with a plethora of questions.
 Where did Loki go with the Tesseract?
 What timeline did Steve Rogers live in when he stayed back with Peggy Carter?
 How did Nebula transport Thanos to Earth without any extra Pym Particles?
 While most of those questions are left to the viewer’s interpretations, there’s one that begs an explanation.
-How did old Steve Rogers know to show up on that bench and at that specific time in the future?
+How did old Steve Rogers know to show up on that bench at that specific time in the future?

 Marvel Studios head Kevin Feige spoke with Empire to promote the recent home release of Endgame, and when asked that very question, he avoided it like the plague.